50 Cent responds to alleged threat from NYPD commander

 According to a report in the Daily News, the deputy inspector made the threatening remarks last June, when 50 Cent was scheduled to attend an NYPD-sanctioned boxing match in the Bronx.

-50 Cent tweeted in part on Sunday, saying: "This guy, Emanuel Gonzalez is a dirty cop abusing his power.
+50 Cent tweeted on Sunday saying, "This guy, Emanuel Gonzales is a dirty cop abusing his power.
 The sad part is this man still has a badge and a gun."